tmadeira/vmmrs/README.md

+# Voter Model Meets Rumour Spreading

-Consensus Protocols on Graphs with Agnostic States
+## A Study of Consensus Protocols on Graphs with Agnostic Nodes

-==
+_By Marcelo Matheus Gauy, Anna Abramishvili, Eduardo Colli, Tiago Madeira, Frederik Mallmann-Trenn, Vinícius Franco Vasconcelos, David Kohan Marzagão._

-This repository contains code, data and plots of a paper on consensus protocols on graphs with agnostic states.
+This repository contains code, data and plots used in an accepted paper that will be published in the 24th International Conference on Autonomous Agents and Multi-Agent Systems (AAMAS 2025).

 ### Usage